Meteorological Service of Canada

 The Meteorological Service of Canada (MSC; Service météorologique du Canada – SMC) is a branch of Environment and Climate Change Canada, which primarily provides public meteorological information and weather forecasts and warnings of severe weather and other environmental hazards.
 MSC also monitors and conducts research on the climate, atmospheric science, air quality, water quantities, ice and other environmental issues.
-MSC operates a network of radio stations throughout Canada transmitting weather and environmental information 24 hours a day called Weatheradio Canada.
+Until March 2026, MSC operated Weatheradio Canada, a network of radio stations throughout Canada transmitting weather and environmental information 24 hours a day.

 History

 Private Observations

 Prior to 1840, meteorological observations in Canada were made by private individuals, other entities (like HBC), and explorers, but this information was not provided to the general public.

 Her Majesty's Magnetic and Meteorological Observatory

 In 1840, British officials (British Ordnance Department) and the Royal Society established an observatory in Toronto, Canada West, one of a few across the British Empire and likely modeled after the Royal Observatory, Greenwich.